 My top three areas of expertise:

-Unconscious bias has become a big thrust for me and will be in 2017.
+Unconscious bias has become a big thrust for me.
 I believe there is a greater demand for opening-up what's behind who and how we are as leaders.
-This year I aim to publish some New Zealand-based research on this topic.

 Members only content